jonahgroup/SpliceJS/README.md

 });
 ```
 # Core Reference
-This is an API provided the SpliceJS to allow controlling and extending behavior of the loader.
+This API allows controlling and extending behavior of the loader.
 API is available through importing special 'core' dependency.
 ## Functions
 ### core.setPathVar();
 Set path variable that will be resolved when module location is calculated.
 Path varibles are resolved though a direct substitution.